BUNNY BUSINESS

 DANGER

-Don't use "clumping" litter - although I have never had a rabbit that eats litter, it can happen and with disastrous results.
-Clumping litter swells in size and "clumps" once ingested, causing terrible complications/death.
-Buy carefully.
+Don't use "clumping" litter - although I have never had a rabbit that

 Does (female rabbits) are the homemakers of the bunny world and therefore the ones most likely to dig.
-If she chooses to dig the litter out of her tray, try placing a rectangular cake rack inside the tray on top of the litter, making sure it is at least level with, or mainly covered by the litter, so that it is not obvious to your rabbit.
+If she chooses to dig the litter out of her tray, try placing a rectangular cake rack inside the tray, making sure it is at least level with, or mainly covered by the litter, so that it is not obvious to your rabbit.
 You don't want to make it obvious or it may put her off using the tray.
 The cake rack is just to make it more difficult to dig and should eventually put her off.
 When the need to dig from her litter tray subsides, the cake rack can be removed.
 A doe instinctively needs to create a home (burrow) for her offspring and when she comes into season, digging (even in her litter tray) will be foremost on her mind.
 Desexing will subdue her need to dig so frequently.

 The sides of a litter tray can be quite daunting for a small rabbit to hop over and just plain overwhelming for a baby bunny.
 If the sides of the tray are as high as your bunny, it will be impossible for him to hop over easily, and at best, will discourage him from using the tray.
 Until he grows, remove the tray and replace with something more inviting.
-Cut a cardboard box to the shape of a litter tray and remove one side at the end, line with a piece of plastic to keep it dry, then fill with litter in the usual way (unlike cats, rabbits do not dig - well, not to do wee anyway - so the depth of litter can be quite shallow.)
+Cut a cardboard box to the shape of a litter tray and remove one side at the end, line with some newspaper to keep it dry, then fill with litter in the usual way (unlike cats, rabbits do not dig - well, not to do wee anyway - so the depth of litter can be quite shallow.)
 This will enable bunny to hop straight into the tray until he is big enough to negotiate something higher.
 You may also find this useful for a female rabbit recovering from a desexing operation (to limit her stretching,) and an older rabbit who is becoming stiff from arthritis.
 My perfectly trained old rabbit started doing wee next to her litter tray, but not in it, so I cut out one end which made entry much easier, and less painful and she resumed normal use of the tray.

-There are litter trays available for very small rabbits at most pet shops in Australia, but other than that, they are all designed for cats, not rabbits, and this can cause a problem if you have a bunny who likes to back into the corner of his tray to wee.
-Rabbits, spray 'out the back' which may cause over-spray onto the floor (unlike a cat that aims 'downwards.')
+There are litter trays available for very small rabbits at some pet shops in Australia, but other than that, they are all designed for cats, not rabbits, and this can cause a problem if you have a bunny who likes to back into the corner of his tray to wee.
+Rabbits spray 'out the back' which may cause over-spray onto the floor (unlike a cat that aims 'downwards.')
 I have a rabbit who backs-up so far into the corner of his tray that his cotton tail hangs over the edge, and for years I cleaned up over-spray, until I discovered high-back litter trays designed especially for bunnies.
 These trays are wonderful and can be bought from Bunny Bytes in the USA.
 Visit www.bunnybytes.com.

 When a female bunny is desexed she will need very gentle post-op care.
-When a male rabbit is desexed it is minor surgery (although he too needs to be kept quiet and warm for 24 hours,) but females undergo major surgery, so she will need to be isolated from other rabbits, confined, kept warm and comfortable in a carry cage for 24 hours, and then placed in a small area where movement is restricted and handling minimised for another 10 days..
+When a male rabbit is desexed it is minor surgery (although he too needs to be kept quiet and warm for 24 hours,) but females undergo major surgery, so she will need to be isolated from other rabbits, confined, kept warm and comfortable in a playpen or carry cage for 24 hours, and then placed in a small area (or remain in the playpen) where movement is restricted and handling minimised for another 10 days..
 A pet playpen is ideal for this because she can be kept inside, and still see her bunny companion or human family, but remain separate from them.
 Give her a cardboard box in which to retreat with lots of comfy bedding and a litter tray with a low entry point so she does not need to stretch herself to hop in.
 See instructions for making a cardboard litter tray.
 Every bunny home should have a pet playpen.
 They are good for introducing rabbits and for keeping rabbits confined after an illness or operation like desexing.

 Contrary to public perception, rabbits do not make good pets for children, particularly young children, because they naturally want to hold and hug their rabbit, but this is instinctively threatening to the rabbit.
 This however, does not mean that children can't learn to live with rabbits (as opposed to rabbits learning to live with children) but it does mean the child must be taught that the animal is not a cuddly toy and must be treated differently from a cat or dog.
 Always remember that because your rabbit is a prey animal, he will not like being held.
 This does not mean you cannot love and pat your rabbit; on the contrary, most really enjoy affection because it helps them feel secure, but instead of picking your rabbit up, go down to your rabbit's level, on the ground or floor, and make a fuss of him there where he can enjoy the attention without feeling threatened.
 You need to understand that this is an instinctive feeling for the rabbit and has nothing to do with you personally.
 It's part of being a prey animal and having an instinctive need to survive - being held is like being "captured".